Infineon/linux-optiga-trust-m/README.md

 Check the hardware reset pin if it is connected with an active reset GPIO as assigned n the OPTIGA™ Trust M library.
 Alternatively, you could configure the library to use software reset.

-### Security Event Counter : x [waiting.
-Ctrl+c to abort.] message when command line ends

-The CLI at this point is waiting for the Security Event Counter [0xE0C5] to countdown to zero before it can save the context.
-You can either wait till the counter return to zero which may take some time depending on the counter value.
-Alternatively, you can press Ctrl-c to break the program.
-Note that if you break the program using Ctrl-c, the next CLI command will still wait for the countdown as long as the Security Event Counter is not zero.

-### After replacing OPTIGA™ Trust M Error message "Error in trustm_helper/trustm_helper.c:884 trustm_Open: Fail : optiga_util_open_application" occurs

-This is due to the context mis-match.
-Delete the hidden file .trustm_ctx and .trustm_hibernate_ctx to resolve the issue.